multitoolplusplus/app/README.md

 An Operating System

-Downloading the source code (using `git clone` for development build or downloading it from GitHub releases for stable build)

 ### Using a compiler
+You will first have to download the source code.
+We recommend using a GitHub release for stability.

 It's as simple as compiling main.cpp.
 For example if you are on Windows and are using G++:
 ```powershell
 g++ -o main.exe main.cpp